 The trial judge issued Findings and Orders that applicant take nothing because he did not meet his burden of proving industrial injury.
 After analyzing the evidence in detail, she concluded that there was no credible evidence to show that applicant sustained an injury on either April 9, 2018 or October 26, 2018.

-You can read the redacted Minutes of Hearing and Summary of Evidence, and the WCJ’s Findings and Order and Opinion on Decision below.
+You can read redacted versions of the Minutes of Hearing, Summary of Evidence, and Order of Consolidation, Minutes of Hearing and Summary of Evidence and Findings and Order below.

 Minutes of Hearing and Summary of Evidence: Click here

 Findings and Order and Opinion on Decision: Click here

 Full Name: David Jankosky, DGC Client Services (818-654-9911, Ex.
 1231)

 Email Address: firstname.lastname@example.org